fabien-colonnier/MyWebsite/pages/emma.md

 <h3> Swing arm </h3>
 <p style="text-align: justify; text-justify: inter-word;">
-The idea was integrate all the powertrain the closest to the rear wheel to provide as much space in the vehicle as possible.
+The idea was to integrate the whole powertrain as close as possible to the rear wheel to provide the most space in the vehicle.
 We finally chose to put everything on the swing arm as it was the easiest from a vehicle architecture point of view.
-It had also the advantage of reducing the complexity for the chain setup and maintenance.
+It also had the advantage of reducing the complexity for the chain setup and maintenance.
 Although from a vehicle dynamics point of view, it is obviously not the right choice given the amount of unsuspended mass.
 But it was a compromise we accepted for a concept car.
 Therefore, the swing arm was designed to receive the electric motor, the CVT and the gear reducer.
 </p>